pymc-devs/pymc-examples/myst_nbs/gaussian_processes/GP-MaunaLoa2.myst.md

 plt.ylabel("CO2 (ppm)");
 ```

-Since the ice core data isn't measured accurately, it wont be possible to backcast the seasonal component *unless we model uncertainty in x*.
+Since the ice core data isn't measured accurately, it won't be possible to backcast the seasonal component *unless we model uncertainty in x*.

 +++